jorgevazquezperez/INQASM/README.md

 - Java SDK: openjdk-19.0.2

 ## InQuIR grammar
-The InQuIR grammar implemented does not follow exactly the grammar defined in the paper
+The InQuIR grammar implemented does not follow exactly the grammar defined in the paper.
+The grammar employed is the one inferred from the [InQuIR repository](https://github.com/team-InQuIR/InQuIR).
+This grammar serves a starting point, as it has been already implemented, but it does not mean that it cannot be updated, modified or even completely changed.
+The importance of this grammar is to perform the concept of an IR in the distributed world.

 ## Examples/Tests